TobiWan54/ModMail/README.md

 directory as `modmail.py`.
 Then add the other `.json` files - there is no need to change these.
 When that's all done you can run the script, and your bot will be online!

+Ticket logs are indexed in an SQLite database, `logs.db`.
+This is automatically created by the script, so do not delete it.

 #### config.json

 - `token` is your bot account's token from the Discord Developer Portal.